 Over the golden gleaming sand dunes in the desert of Thar, a festival comes to life.
-Pushkar Camel Festival is like the Lakme Fashion week for Camels, where the vast desert serves as the ramp.
-Camels are groomed - cleaned, shaved and dressed up.
+Pushkar Camel Festival is like the Lakme Fashion Week for Camels, where the vast desert serves as the ramp.
+Camels are groomed - cleaned, shaved, and dressed up.
 They are entered into beauty contests and races.
-A whole lot of crazy competitions like camel racing, turban tying and longest moustaches are hosted here.
-Bazaars overflow with the famous crafts and colours of Rajasthan, and spectacular sunset envelops the city with warm evening hues.
+A whole lot of crazy competitions like camel racing, turban tying, and longest moustaches are hosted here.
+Bazaars overflow with the famous crafts and colors of Rajasthan, and spectacular sunset envelops the city with warm evening hues.
 This festival is creepy in a good way though.

 10. Dhinga Gavar, Jodhpur, Rajasthan - fun by deception

 Literally meaning ‘fun by deception’, Dhinga Gavar is probably the only festival on this list that is fun.
 Legend has it that Lord Shiva once teased Parvati by dressing up as a cobbler.
-So as a befitting reply to his behaviour, Parvati masqueraded herself as a tribal women to tease Shiva back.
-This lead to the tradition of Dhinga Gavar where newly-wed brides, unmarried girls and married women dress up as Hindu gods, goddess, police, saints, et al and carry a stick in their hand.
-It is believed that any unmarried man who comes near these women, getting stricken by the stick, gets married soon with a suitable girl.
+So as a befitting reply to his behavior, Parvati masqueraded herself as a tribal woman to tease Shiva back.
+This lead to the tradition of Dhinga Gavar where newly-wed brides, unmarried girls, and married women dress up as Hindu gods, goddesses, police, saints, et al and carry a stick in their hand.
+It is believed that any unmarried man who comes near these women, getting stricken by the stick, gets married soon to a suitable girl.

 If you are keen on attending any of these weird festivals, just get yourself a flight ticket, and experience the madness for yourself.
 We have some great flight offers for you to get you started.